 Keep in mind, fixed-value cards still offer great signup bonuses.
-For example, our favorite fixed-value credit card is the Capital One Venture If you meet the bonus on that card, you’ll have $560 worth of flexible travel!
+For example, our favorite fixed-value credit card is the Capital One Venture.
+If, for instance, the bonus offer is 60,000 miles, you’ll have $600 worth of flexible travel!
 You won’t care too much about the redemption rate at that point!

 So just because the redemption rate isn’t as high with fixed-value cards does not mean that you should ignore them.

 Co-branded credit cards are offered in partnership between credit card companies and travel companies, like hotels and airlines.
 One example would be the Starwood Preferred Guest® from American Express (see our review here).

 The limiting factor of these cards is that they often only allow you to use your points in one way (with the specific airline or hotel).
 But some, like with the SPG card, allow you to transfer to other partners).